 To fully leverage DORA metrics, teams must establish a feedback loop that drives continuous improvement.
 This section outlines how to create a process that ensures long-term optimization and alignment with development goals.

-DORA metrics provide mobile engineering teams with the tools needed to measure and optimize their development processes, enhancing their ability to release high-quality apps efficiently.
-By integrating DORA metrics tracking through automated data collection, real-time monitoring, comprehensive testing pipelines, and advanced incident response practices, teams can achieve continuous improvement.
+DORA metrics provide mobile engineering teams with the tools needed to measure and optimize their development processes, helping them connect software delivery performance with business value and release high-quality apps efficiently.
+By integrating DORA metrics tracking through automated data collection, real-time monitoring, comprehensive testing pipelines, and advanced incident response practices, teams can support both velocity metrics and stability across the software delivery process while achieving continuous improvement.

 Tools like Typo make these practices even more effective by offering seamless integration and real-time insights, allowing developers to focus on innovation and delivering exceptional user experiences.